Updated 15th July 2021

 - Wash your hands or use alcohol-based hand sanitizer when you enter the building.

-- Allow us to take a forehead temperature on arrival.
-If it is elevated (37.5 Celsius or more), or if you have other symptoms of the coronavirus, you will be asked to leave and may be charged a cancellation fee for the missed appointment (to avoid this, if you are showing any symptoms, please call ahead of your appointment and we can continue with a telehealth session).
+- If you have any symptoms of the coronavirus, you will be asked to leave and may be charged a cancellation fee for the missed appointment (to avoid this, if you are showing any symptoms, please call ahead of your appointment and we can continue with a telehealth session).

 - Check-in via the QR code in the reception area (or via the forms at reception).